 1. Combine cooking oil and sesame oil in a small bowl.
 In another small bowl, place the salt.

-2. Place few sheet of paper towels in front of you so you can work on the seaweed sheets without dirtying your table.
+2. Place few sheet of paper towels in front of you so you can work on the seaweed sheets.

 3. Put a sheet of seaweed on the paper towel.
-Using your hand or brush, spread a thin layer of oil + sesame mixture on the seaweed sheet (1 side only).
+Using a brush, spread a thin layer of oil + sesame mixture on the seaweed sheet (1 side only).
 Sprinkle some salt over it.

 4. Repeat the same process until all 20 seaweed sheets have been oiled and seasoned with salt.